The Gauss-Manin connection and noncommutative tori: Calculations with and the Chern-Connes pairing

 As in the homology case (Theorem~\ref{Theorem-CupProduct},) there is an algebra map given by

-\begin{corollary} For any $X_1, \ldots , X_k \in \g$, in $HP^\bullet_{\g}(A)$. \end{corollary}
+\begin{corollary} For any $\omega \in \Lambda^\bullet \g$, in $HP^\bullet_{\g}(A)$. \end{corollary}

 \begin{remark} A generalization of the Connes-Moscovici characteristic map was constructed in \cite{MR2112033}.
-A special case of this construction is a cup product where $HP^\bullet_{\H}(A)$ is the periodic cyclic cohomology of $A$ built out of cochains which are invariant in some sense with respect to the action of $\H$.
+A special case of this construction is a cup product where $HP^\bullet_{\H}(A)$ is the periodic cyclic cohomology of $A$ built out of cochains which are invariant in some sense with respect to an action of $\H$.
 In the Connes-Moscovici picture, the properties of the trace $\tau$ ensures that it gives a cohomology class in $HP^\bullet_{\H}(A)$, and for all $[\omega] \in HP^\bullet_{Hopf}(\H)$.
-In our situation where $\H = \U(\g)$, we have that $HP^\bullet_{\H}(A) = HP^\bullet_{\g}(A)$ and the cup product will give a map
+In our situation where $\H = \U(\g)$, we have that $HP^\bullet_{\H}(A) = HP^\bullet_{\g}(A)$ and the cup product is a map

 Our map $\chi: \Lambda^\bullet(A) \to \End(HP^\bullet_\g(A))$ followed by the canonical inclusion $HP^\bullet_{\g}(A) \to HP^\bullet(A)$ coincides with this cup product.
 The fact that the cup product sends $\g$-invariant cocycles to $\g$-invariant cocycles is a consequence of the fact that $\g$ is abelian. \end{remark}